JohnGiorgi/CSC412-2506-course-notes/docs/lectures/week_2.md

 \[p(y | x) = \frac{p(x, y)}{p(x)} = \frac{p(x, y)}{\int_Y p(x,y)dy}\]

+!!! note
+    The sum over our target/classes in the marginal distribution \(p(x)\) is replaced by an integral.

 In general,

 - if a variable is _always_ observed, we may _not_ want to model its density (regression / classification)